 When van Gogh reached Paris, he did everything he could to take in new experiences.
 In becoming part of the “art scene,” he came in contact with Impressionists such as Monet and Degas, but also with artists such as Seurat and Toulouse-Lautrec.
 These artists are part of the movement known as Neo-Impressionism or Post-Impressionism.

 Van Gogh did not think much of Impressionist art, but he did appreciate aspects of it.
 He experimented with the quick, unfinished brush strokes and combined them with other techniques such as impasto and pointillism.

 What resulted was a huge collection of works – over 900 of them – over a span of 10 years.
 Each of these works shows different combinations of the styles and methods he experimented with.

 Be sure to record Vincent van Gogh on your timeline.
-If you haven’t yet downloaded your free 14-page Timeline of the Arts, you can get a copy below!
+If you haven’t yet purchased your 14-page Timeline of the Arts, you can get a copy here!

 Van Gogh lived from 1853 to 1890.
 Although he did not live a long life, he did live through some incredible events!